pnlbwh/pnlutil/pipeline/README.md

     casestatus 001

-To visually inspect the results and save the cases that pass quality control to `caselist_qcpass_<var>`:
+To visually inspect and QC the results:

+    qc -h  # show you the options
-    qc dwied fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" t1align fs  # Load t1 and freesurfer map for cases 001 and 002 qc -f caselist_notchecked_wmql dwied wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'
+    qc -r dwied fsindwi  # Loads each case's DWI and freesurfer map into Slicer, one case at a time qc -l "001 002" t1align fs  # Load t1 and freesurfer map for cases 001 and 002 qc -f caselist_notchecked_wmql dwied wmql  # Load DWI's and wmql tracts for cases in 'caselist_notchecked_wmql'